Th3Blacksmith/content_scanner/README.md

 On Mac/Linux, you may be shown a permission denied message when you try to run this script.
 In this case, simply type 'sudo' infront of the python command. eg 'sudo python Content_Scanner_Script.py 'password'

 This script will make a folder named 'screenshots' in the current working directory and update it with the screenshots it takes, label by the keyword-find that triggered it.
 There is a 5 second delay between the loading of each webpage to allow for the loading of the page.
-Feel free to adjust this to your needs by modifying the time.sleep() value on line 38 in the Content_Scanner_Script.py file.
+Feel free to adjust this to your needs by modifying the time.sleep() value on line 38 in the Content_Scanner_Script.py file and line 50 in the Content_Scanner_GUI.py file respectively.

 ## GUI Usage